-Any property bought with RCMC funds is the sole property of RCMC and may not be gifted, loaned, borrowed, transferred, rented, traded, or sold to any other person or entity without the prior written authorization and vote of the BOARD.
+Section 1 - All property bought with RCMC funds is the sole property of RCMC and may not be gifted, loaned, borrowed, transferred, rented, traded, or sold to any other person or entity without prior written authorization and vote of the BOARD.
 The RCMC inventory list is maintained by the 2nd Vice President - Operations.

-The RCMC logo is the sole property of THE CLUB and may not be used by any person or entity without the written authorization and vote of the BOARD.
+Section 2 - The RCMC logo is the sole property of RCMC and may not be used by any person or entity without the written authorization and vote of the BOARD.

 Section 3 - It is recommended that all BOARD and standing committee members hold a current first aid certificate and it is required that they have attended the RCMC Volunteer Orientation Meeting.